 But the other side responds, "That's not true."

-Rather, because life insurance is non-taxable to the recipient, whereas alimony is taxable to the recipient (at least it is as of Nov.
-11, 2017, the day that this article is being prepared), a lesser amount of life insurance is required to make a dependant former spouse whole in the event of the premature death of the supporting spouse.
+Rather, because life insurance is non-taxable the recipient, whereas alimony is taxable to certain recipients and not taxable to other recipients, a lesser amount of life insurance is sometimes required to make a dependent former spouse whole in the event of the premature death of the supporting spouse.

-So if he gets hit by a truck and dies today then the $480,000.00 that he would've paid you over the next ten years isn't going to come from alimony.
-How much money do we need?
+So if he gets hit by a truck and dies today then the $480,000.00 that he would've paid you over the next ten years as alimony now isn't going to come from alimony.

 We have to figure out what your tax rate is likely to be but probably somewhere around $375,000.00 to $400,000.00 is the amount of life insurance that we need to protect the wife over the next ten years.

-By way of second example, this time involving child support, note that child support is different because unlike alimony, child support is not deductable to the payor.
+By way of second example, this time involving child support, note that child support is different because it is never deductible to the payor.
 Thus a dollar for dollar amount of life insurance will normally be necessary.